A word regarding the current visa situation

-More and more I hear from clients that their visa application rejected for a simple tourist trip in France.
-And while the french administration congratulates itself on the number of persons receiving refugees status lately, it becomes harder to get in the country with regular paper.
+More and more I hear from clients that their visa application has been rejected for a simple tourist trip in France.
+And while the French administration congratulates itself on the number of persons receiving refugees status recently, it becomes harder to get in the country with regular documentation.

-If the situation is getting worst, it was, actually, never good to begin with.
+A situation that was already difficult has now become even more complicated.
 Indeed, on January 15th the Immigration office published the figures for the year 2015.
-Overall the number of rejection have increased betwenn 2014 and 2015 (plus 17,6%).
-And there is so much difference from one country to the other that generally speaking we can acknowledge that there is no clear policy on how and why a visa is rejected or given.
+Overall the number of rejections have increased betwenn 2014 and 2015 (plus 17,6%).
+There is a lot of variation from one country to another and decisions appear to be made on a very arbitrary basis.

-A chinese citizen has eight times more chances to obtain a visa than someone from Turkey and 24 times more chances than a south african citizen… and the deception is keen because the greatest increase concern visa for tourits.
-Thus, a short term VISA that does not concern immigration in the long run.
+A Chinese citizen has eight times more likelihood of obtaining a visa than someone from Turkey and 24 times more chances than a south african citizen… and the problem is acute because the greatest increase concern visa for tourists.
+Meaning, a short term VISA that does not lead to immigration in the long run.

-This is for general review.
-On a case by case basis, it is the treatment in embassies and consulates that is the first caveat.
+On an individual basis, it is the treatment in embassies and consulates that is the first issue.
 In a 2010 inquiry called « VISA DENIED » the Cimade (a NGO whose purpose is to help migrants) gives the following statement on how people are treated when they apply for a visa :

-« as to the conditions in which people are received by the administration, many testimonies acknowledge poor quality of service, unfriendly pratice and no or few relevant information delivered »
+« as to the conditions in which people are received by the administration, many testimonies acknowledge poor quality of service, unfriendly pratices and no or little relevant information delivered »

 I would like to quote this particular witness on how things are done in the French consulate in Abdijan, Ivory Coast :